To understand the Mid Wales Railway properly, you start with the landscape itself.

 There is a bitter irony in the Mid Wales Railway story.
 If the line still existed today, it would be a modern national asset.

-In the twenty-first century, scenic railways are not liabilities.
-They are marketed, photographed, and used as reasons to visit.
 In an age shaped by sustainability, carbon awareness, and car-light travel, a continuous scenic route through mid Wales would be a product, a brand, and a practical connector.

 Instead, it is a ghost.